KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_3a_adding_data_to_our_template.md

     ![](/images/image14.png)

       This uses the imported `Question` Model to set the type for `questions`, (the data we set earlier in `ngOnInit`).

+Now you've set up your data and are ready to move on to adding it to your template!